Diffusion Models in Simulation-Based Inference: A Tutorial Review: Design Choices for Diffusion Models in Simulation-Based Inference

 We have reviewed various applications and adaptations of diffusion models for SBI.
 Across this growing body of work, researchers adopt different architectural and algorithmic design choices, each of which can substantially influence both computational efficiency and statistical accuracy.
 This section outlines the most consequential decisions and discusses their implications.

 An overarching decision concerns the \emph{inference backbone}, namely the network responsible for sampling the target quantities $\z \sim p(\z \mid \x)$.
 In principle, any architecture capable of handling the structure of the condition $\x$ is admissible, for instance, hybrid convolutional-recurrent models for time series \citep{zhang2023solving}, or permutation-invariant networks for sets \citep{zaheer2017deep, lee2019set}.
 A common strategy for posterior estimation is to separate the model into a summary network and an inference network.
 The summary network compresses the data into a fixed-dimensional representation (i.e., an encoder or an embedding network), and the inference network is typically implemented as a stack of (residual) MLPs acting on this summary \citep{radev2020bayesflow, chen2023learning}.
+This has the advantage that for inference, the summary network needs to be applied only once during the whole reverse process.
 However, this separation is optional; the flexibility of diffusion models allows these components to be folded into a single transformer architecture \citep{gloeckler2024all}.
+Several transformer-based architectures and simplified training recipes have been proposed for image diffusion models, primarily to scale to higher resolutions and larger compute budgets \citep{peebles2023scalable, hoogeboom2023simple, hoogeboom2025simpler}.
+These works show that comparatively plain designs can scale more reliably than the elaborate, multi-stage pipelines based on U-Net \citep{ronneberger2015u} used in earlier diffusion models \citep{HoJai2020a}.

 Beyond architectural choices, several training- and inference-level components play a critical role.
 In what follows, we examine the main elements: the \emph{noise schedule}, the \emph{weighting function}, the \emph{parameterization} of the neural network output, and the \emph{solver} used during inference for the reversed diffusion process.